mmtk/mmtk-core/docs/tutorial/Tutorial.md

 The first step of changing the MyGC plan into a Semispace plan is to add the two copyspaces and allow collectors to allocate memory into them during collection.
 This requires adding two copyspaces, code to properly initialise and prepare the new spaces, and a copy context.

-Firstly, we need to change the plan constraints.
+Firstly, change the plan constraints.
+Some of these constraints are not used at the moment, but it's good to set them properly regardless.
 1. Look in `plan/plan_constraints.rs`.
 This file contains all the possible options for constraints.
 At the moment, `mygc/constraints.rs` contains 2 variables: `GC_HEADER_BITS` and `GC_HEADER_WORDS`.
 Both are set to 0.
+Change `GC_HEADER_BITS` to 2.
 2. You will need to change two more options: `MOVES_OBJECTS` and `NUM_SPECIALIZED_SCANS`.
 Copy the lines containing both to `mygc/constraints.rs`.
 3. Set `MOVES_OBJECTS` to `true`.
 4. Set `NUM_SPECIALIZED_SCANS` to 1.